solita/solita.github.com/_posts/2016-07-20-crafting-react-with-love.md

 - clojurescript
 ---

 Facebook's [React framework](https://facebook.github.io/react/) has been a real game changer when it comes to building single page apps.
 React endorses immutability and explicit state changes and hence can be seen a sort of functional front-end framework, because functional thinking, immutability and explicit state changes go pretty much hand in hand.
 Coming from frameworks and libraries endorsing two-way data binding and component encapsulated state this can seem really cumbersome, because one has to change whole mindset in how applications should be constructed.
-For instance, in [Angular](https://angularjs.org/) you hide state inside components and react accordingly (pun intended) when state change is *detected*.
-In React you perform always explicit state changes and say: this is the new state, deal with it.
+For instance, in [Angular](https://angularjs.org/) you hide state inside components and react accordingly (pun intended) when a state change is *detected*.
+In React you always perform explicit state changes and say: this is the new state, deal with it.

 At first, this can feel a bit cumbersome.
 On top of that React does not actually give you much support or ideas in how your components should communicate with each other.
 React just basically says: keep state and delegate it as immutable props to child components and while at it try to keep state in as few components as you can.
-What if I need to communicate (and I always do) from child component to parent!?
+What if I need to (and I always do) communicate from child component to parent!?
 How do I do it in scenario like this:

 - PhoneBookComponent (statefull)
   - PhonebookListing
     - Contact
       - DeleteButton (how to propagate click from here to state?)

-Naive solution would be to pass function as a prop from PhoneBookComponent to PhonebookListing and from there to Contact and from there to DeleteButton.
+Naive solution would be to pass a function as a prop from PhoneBookComponent to PhonebookListing and from there to Contact and from there to DeleteButton.
 Works, but is not too elegant.

 I was building single page app in ClojureScript with great great great [Reagent framework](http://reagent-project.github.io/), which is a minimalistic ClojureScript wrapper for React.
 I needed some guidance in how I should construct my application when it got bigger and re-frame architecture seemed intresting.
 [Re-frame](https://github.com/Day8/re-frame) is an opinionated architecture in building SP-apps and it's pretty darn simple yet clean and elegant to my taste.
 I realised, that [Re-frame](https://github.com/Day8/re-frame) is an improved and more structured version of what I initially was doing when I was learning React.